ThatOneRuffian/cx-fighters/README.md

 # cx-fighters
-A 2d fighter game written in CX programming language
+A 2D fighting game written in CX programming language